jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 **Tip:** Setup your sound card while you're [connected to a server](Onboarding#2-connecting-to-a-server) to hear your instrument or voice and check if everything is correctly setup, but first read on.

 Before you start with Jamulus:
 1. **Close all applications** (especially those which could access your sound card like your browser/media player) since Jamulus needs exclusive access to your sound card.
-Other programs will not be able to use audio if ASIO4ALL and Jamulus is running.
+Other programs will not be able to use audio if ASIO4ALL and Jamulus are running.
 1. If the Jamulus audio doesn’t work out of the box, make sure that only the **correct inputs/outputs** in ASIO4ALL **are switched on**.
 Everything else should be switched off.
 This can be done as follows:

 ### How to setup ASIO4ALL inputs (Guide)